JohnHuangDS/Sketch-It/README.md

 ## Overview
 Sketch It is a machine learning drawing game that I made for my capstone project during my Data Science Diploma program at BrainStation.
 The inspiration comes from Quick Draw by Google ([https://quickdraw.withgoogle.com/](https://quickdraw.withgoogle.com/)).

-The game starts with prompts the user to sketch an object on a piece of paper.
-Once the user completes the drawing, it is placed in front of a webcame and the program will attempt to guess what the user has drawn.
-If the guess is correct, the user will be able to move on to the next level.
-There are a total of 4 levels, and each level the object is more difficult to draw (wineglass, sword, angel, and then yoga).
+In Sketch It, the player is tasked with drawing a certain object on paper for each level.
+The player places the drawing infront of a camera.
+If the object is correctly drawn, the player will be able to move onto the next level.

 ## Jupyter Notebooks
 There are 4 Jupyter Notebooks to explain the workflow/thought processes behind creating the game.